 RECAMO

-The work of the Research Centre for Applied Molecular Oncology (RECAMO) is focused on cancer biology.
-RECAMO is represented by a multidisciplinary team consisting of Czech and foreign researchers and medical specialists working within this cutting edge workplace.
+The work of the Research Center for Applied Molecular Oncology (RECAMO) focuses on cancer biology.
+RECAMO is represented by a multidisciplinary team consisting of Czech and foreign researchers and medical specialists working within this cutting-edge workplace.

 „Research is meeting the unmet needs of our patients.“